Matching to Higgs-Compositeness and Renormalization of the Higgs-Electroweak Chiral Lagrangian extended by a Scalar Singlet: The SO(6)/SO(5) Composite Higgs Model

 The general $ SO(6) \times U(1)_X $ invariant effective Lagrangian (strong dynamics integrated out) for external gauge fields -- for invariance extended to a full gauging of $ SO(6) \times U(1)_X $; later only the SM gauge fields are kept -- on the background of $ \Sigma $ reads, in momentum space,

-The gauge fields are, for the moment $ A_\mu = A_\mu^a T^a $, with the generators $ T^a $ spanning the whole group $ SO(6) $ and $ X_\mu $ the $ U(1)_X $ gauge field.
+The gauge fields are denoted $ A_\mu = A_\mu^a T^a $, with the generators $ T^a $ spanning the whole group $ SO(6) $ and $ X_\mu $ the $ U(1)_X $ gauge field.
 The form factors $ \Pi(p^2) $ contain the unknown integrated out dynamics of the strong sector.
-The SM gauge group is the subgroup discussed above, generated by the corresponding generators in (\ref{eqn:leftright}).
+The SM gauge group is the subgroup discussed above, generated by the corresponding generators given in (\ref{eqn:leftright}).
 The hypercharge is defined as $ Y \doteq T_R^3 + Q_X $.
 We need this definition to reproduce the correct hypercharge of the fermions.
 Thus, the SM hypercharge gauge field is

 We then find as the physical components of $ W_{R\mu} $ and $ X_\mu $,